opencast/opencast/docs/guides/admin/docs/configuration/transcription.configuration/whispercpp.md

 [whisper.cpp](https://github.com/ggerganov/whisper.cpp) repository or build and use your own RPMs for RHEL-based distributions from [whispercpp-rpmbuild](https://github.com/elearning-univie/whispercpp-rpmbuild).
 2. Enable whispercpp engine and set job load in `org.opencastproject.speechtotext.impl.SpeechToTextServiceImpl.cfg`.
-3. Set the target model to use in `org.opencastproject.speechtotext.impl.engine.WhisperCppEngine`.
+3. Set the binary and target model path to use in `org.opencastproject.speechtotext.impl.engine.WhisperCppEngine`.
 4. WhisperC++ processes only PCM16 (wav) audio files.
 Therefore you probably have to add an `encode`-operation before running `speechtotext` in your workflow and an encoder profile: